Rockbox: History

-The Rockbox project began in late 2001 and was first implemented on the early Archos series of hard-disk based MP3 players/recorders (including the flash-only model Ondio), because of owner frustration with severe limitations in the manufacturer-supplied user interface and device operations.
+The Rockbox project was founded by the three Swedish developers Linus Feltzing, Björn Stenberg and Daniel Stenberg in late 2001.
+It was first implemented on the early Archos series of hard-disk based MP3 players/recorders (including the flash-only model Ondio), because of owner frustration with severe limitations in the manufacturer-supplied user interface and device operations.
 These devices have relatively weak main central processing units (CPU), and instead offload music playback to dedicated hardware MP3 decoding chips (MAS).
 Rockbox was unable to significantly alter playback abilities.
 Instead, it offered a greatly improved user interface and added plug-in functions absent in the factory firmware.
 Rockbox can be permanently flashed into flash memory on the Archos devices, making it a firmware replacement.

 Versions of Rockbox have since been produced for more sophisticated devices.
 These perform audio decoding in software, allowing Rockbox to potentially support many more music formats than the original firmware, and adding the extensibility and increased functions already present in the Archos ports.
 Rockbox is run from the hard drive or flash memory after being started with a custom boot loader, so to upgrade Rockbox, users need only copy the files onto the player's drive and restart the device.
 Reflashing is only needed when changing the boot loader, and on some platforms is not needed at all.

 The first of these ports, beginning in late 2004, was for the ColdFire-powered devices manufactured by iriver, focusing on the H1xx series of hard drive players (H110/H120/H140).
 About one year later, a port for the H3xx series became functional, offering similar functions.
 In late 2005, work began on a port of Rockbox to Apple's iPod portable players based on CPUs from ARM Ltd. incorporated into systems on a chip sold by PortalPlayer.
 Throughout 2006, Rockbox ports were made available for a variety of iPod models.
 Beginning in 2007, ports became available for a large number of additional ARM based targets, including players from Sandisk, Toshiba, Olympus and Philips in addition to newer Apple and iRiver players based on a variety of ARM7, ARM9 and ARM11 series processors.
 During this time, extensive work was conducted optimizing open source audio decoders for each of the ARM series processors.
 In 2008, porting began to processors based on the MIPS architecture.
-In 2010, work began on supporting "hosted" architectures where Rockbox runs as an application inside of more complex operating system.
+In 2010, work began on supporting "hosted" architectures where Rockbox runs as an application inside a of more complex operating system.